jdtobill/Ruby/games/hangman/Readme.txt

 Running the Game
 You must have Ruby installed to run this game.
 In the command line, navigate to the directory holding the 'hangman.rb' file.
-Type in 'hangman.rb' and hit enter to run the game.
+Type in 'ruby hangman.rb' and hit enter to run the game.

 Instructions